 14. Sesame Street: Once Upon A Monster

-All your favorite Sesame Street characters are dying to interact with your kids in this story-based game that encourages problem-solving, physical activity, creative thinking, and even practicing math skills.
+All your favorite Sesame Street characters are dying to interact with your kids in this story-based game that encourages problem-solving, physical activity, creative thinking, and even practicing math skills during gameplay.
 Elmo, Cookie Monster, Oscar, Grover, and all your – er, I mean, your kids’ – favorite monsters are part of the storyline, where each “chapter” features one particular character and a problem they need help with.
 Just as the television show itself is equal parts adorable and educational, which means all kids, ages 4 and up, can have fun.
 Maybe even younger children, with a bit of help from parents.

 Brain Building Games